What is Melanie’s approach?

-The current session fee is $150/hour, (considerably less than the standard rate of $200/counselling hour recommended by the Psychologists’ Association of Alberta).
+The current session fee is $165/hour, (considerably less than the standard rate of $200/counselling hour recommended by the Psychologists’ Association of Alberta).

 Services are typically not covered by insurance.
 However, Melanie is an approved provider for some insurers.
 It is best to check with your insurer.
 Melanie’s services may also be claimed by most health spending account benefits.
 Receipts that are not submitted for insurance claims may be tax deductible.

 Fees are paid in full at the beginning of each appointment unless alternate third party payment arrangements have been made in advance.
-Cash, cheque, interac e-transfer, Visa, MasterCard, and American Express are accepted.
+Cash, cheque, interac e-transfer, Visa, and MasterCard are accepted.

-The hourly rate is the same for individuals, couples and families.
-However, in order for each person to have enough time to have their concerns valued, booking a longer session time is advisable for couples and families.
+The hourly rate is the same for individuals, couples and groups.
+However, in order for each person to have enough time to have their concerns valued, couples or group sessions are 1.5 hours.

 Appointments may be changed or cancelled with 48 hours notice.
 Because the time is set aside for you and no one else can use that time if you don’t show up, you will be charged for the session if you don’t give 48 hours notice.